j-yan783/j-yan_math.github.io/README.md

 2. Xianzhe Dai and Junrong Yan.
 Witten Deformation on Non-compact Manifold: Heat Kernel Expansion and Local Index Theorem, [ArXiv](https://arxiv.org/abs/2011.05468)

 #### In preparation
 3. Xianzhe Dai and Junrong Yan.
-Witten Deformation on Non-compact Manifold: Ray-Singer Analytic torsion
+Analytic Torsion for Witten Deformation on Non-compact Manifold
 4. Xianzhe Dai and Junrong Yan.
 The Non-semiclassical Weyl's Law for Schrodinger Operators on Non-compact Manifolds
 5. Xinxing Tang and Junrong Yan.
 Weil-Peterson Metric in the Landau-Ginzburg B-Models